 - Go to the Enter Data page and read how to enter data.

-- The data you need to collect is strategy data (stakeholders, goals and requirements for the IT Infrastructure), architecture data (the concepts, elements and components the IT Infrastructure consists of) and transformation data (roadmaps, programs, projects and deliverables) to implement to need changes of the IT Infrastructure.
+- The data you need to collect is strategy data (stakeholders, goals and requirements for the IT Infrastructure), architecture data (the concepts, elements and components of the IT Infrastructure consist) and transformation data (roadmaps, programs, projects and deliverables) to implement to need changes of the IT Infrastructure.